Explore New York's 46,000+ wells!

-The Empire State Organized Geologic Information System (ESOGIS) is your complete resource for shallow well and deep well information in the state of New York.
-In addition to allowing you to query and view data for all of New York's 42,000+ deep wells, and thousands of shallow wells, we provide easy access to digital maps, published papers (PDF), and other related information.
+The Empire State Organized Geologic Information System (ESOGIS) is your complete resource for deep well information in the state of New York.
+In addition to allowing you to query and view data for all of New York's 46,000+ deep wells, we provide easy access to digital maps, published papers (PDF), and other related information.

-Whether you have been interested in New York's shallow wells or deep wells for many years or you are just beginning your research, ESOGIS provides you with a wealth of information.
+Whether you have been interested in New York's deep wells for many years or you are just beginning your research, ESOGIS provides you with a wealth of information.

 All Wells - ZIP File